Hypnosis • Case Management • Legal Nurse Consultant • Grief Counseling • Stress Management • Meditation • Spiritual counseling

 17).
 Identify many resources to use in child grief counseling for children, families and communities.

 18).
-Understand the composite of signs/symptoms of child grief.
+Explain the composite of signs/symptoms of child grief.

 19).
-Define major interventions that are used in providing grief counseling to children.
+Apply major interventions that are used in providing grief counseling to children.

 COURSE CONTENT: